Excessive TV Produces Cognitive Impairment and Earlier Death

 Other research finds more TV equals earlier death

-This is not the first study that has showed the association between health and television.
+This is not the first study that has shown the association between health and television.
 Another recent study – this from scientists at the U.S. National Cancer Institute at the National Institutes of Health – found that greater TV equates to an earlier death.

 The researchers followed 165,087 adults between 50 and 71 years old, beginning in 1994 and ending in 2011.
 The average follow-up period was 6.6 years.